Calcareous sponge: Classification

 Of the approximately 11,000 living species of Porifera, only around 800 are calcareans.
 Some older studies applied the name Calcispongiae to the class, though "Calcarea" is much more common in modern nomenclature.

 Calcarean sponges likely first appeared during the Cambrian Period.
 The oldest putative calcarean genus is Gravestockia, from the "Atdabanian" (Cambrian Stage 3) of Australia.
 Calcareans are probably descended from "heteractinid" sponges, which first appeared in the early Cambrian.
 Calcareans reached their greatest diversity during the Cretaceous period.

 Some molecular analyses suggest the class Calcarea is not exclusively related to other sponges, and should thus be designated as a phylum.
 This would also render Porifera (the sponge phylum) paraphyletic.
 Borchiellini et al. (2001) argued that calcareans were more closely related to Eumetazoa (non-sponge animals) than to other sponges.
 A few studies have also supported a sister group relationship between calcareans and Ctenophora (comb jellies).
 Many authors have strongly doubted the hypothesis of sponge paraphyly, arguing that genetic studies have incomplete sampling and are incompatible with the unique anatomical traits shared by living sponges.

-Calcarea is divided into two subclasses (Calcinea and Calcaronea) and a number of orders.
+Calcarea is divided into two subclasses (Calcinea and Calcaronea).
 The two subclasses are mainly distinguished by spicule orientation, soft tissue and developmental traits.
 For example, calcineans develop from a parenchymella (a larva with a solid center and radial symmetry).
 Calcaroneans, on the other hand, develop from an amphiblastula (a larva with a hollow center and semi-bilateral symmetry).